vantage-sh/docs.vantage.sh/docs/cost_reports.md

 You can adjust the chart to be displayed as either a bar chart, line chart, area chart, or pie chart.
 To toggle these options, click one of the corresponding buttons on the top right of the chart.

 :::tip
 For the Cumulative date bin, you can view line charts, pie charts, and area charts.
-For Daily, Weekly, or Monthly bins, you can view bar charts, line charts, and area charts.
+For Daily, Weekly, Monthly, or Quarterly bins, you can view bar charts, line charts, and area charts.
 Report groupings (see section below) are viewable on all chart types.
 :::

 <div style={{display:"flex", justifyContent:"center"}}>